-Tour our new hallway after adding in a few simple hallway ideas for a refreshed look.
+Learn how to decorate a narrow hallway with these easy tips.
 From being dingy and dark to now open and bright, our new hallway has become a polished space with traditional inspirations that everyone will love.
-Perfect for the English Cottage or Country Home look.
+Perfect for the English cottage or country home look.

-I knew I had to renovate our hallway when I realized it was just dark and dingy and overall just too green.
+I knew I had to renovate our hallway when I realized it was too dark, dingy, and overall too green.
 We had painted it a sage green to match our vibrant, energizing living room.
-But it was just too much in our hallway too.
+But it was just too much in our hallway.
 I realized I needed to incorporate some simple hallway ideas for a complete refresh.

 When I’m looking down the hallway into another room, I now have a view of the white that smoothly transitions into the dark green room.
 Before it was one green to another and wasn’t quite as well wrapped together.